 Southeast Georgia Health System – “Mammograms in Motion” $49,990

-Mammograms in Motion is a Health System led, community collaborative aimed at improving access to care and reducing the incidence of late stage breast cancer diagnosis for uninsured, under insured and medically underserved residents of Glynn, Camden, Long and McIntosh counties.
-This is achieved through collaboration with clinicians, nonprofits and other community partners to provide free breast health education and outreach and free screening and diagnostic breast services through the continuum of care.
-This program addresses barriers associated with access, cost, transportation and patient navigation.
-Free services reduce barriers associated with cost, and availability at multiple locations improves access.
-The Wellness on Wheels mobile unit brings screening services to rural areas with transportation issues, and the use of a dedicated breast care nurse navigator assists with patient transitions in care.
-Grant dollars will cover an estimated 200 screenings, 70 diagnostic exams and 12 biopsies.
+Mammograms in Motion is a Health-System led, community collaborative aimed at improving access to care and reducing the incidence of late stage breast cancer diagnoses for uninsured, under-insured and medically under-served residents of Glynn, Camden, Long and McIntosh Counties.
+This is achieved through collaboration with clinicians, nonprofits and other community partners to provide free breast health education and outreach and free screening and diagnostic breast services thru the continuum of care.
+Our program addresses barriers associated with access, cost, transportation and patient navigation.
+Free services reduce barriers associated with cost, availability at multiple locations improves access, our Wellness on Wheels mobile unit brings screening services to rural areas with transportation issues, and the use of a dedicated breast care nurse navigator assists with patient transitions in care.
+Grant dollars will cover an estimated 202 screenings, 86 diagnostic exams and 12 biopsies.